 Where to go next

 Pick the use case that matches what you are doing today.
 Each deeper article has a paste-and-modify starter prompt for that task type, plus the failure modes specific to that use case.
+If you are newer to the craft, pairing these playbooks with an app for curious adults who want to learn helps the patterns generalize across tasks instead of staying use-case-specific.